rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/populate-private-registry/_index.md

 1. Browse to our [releases page](https://github.com/rancher/rancher/releases) and find the Rancher v2.x.x release that you want to install.
 Don't download releases marked `rc` or `Pre-release`, as they are not stable for production environments.

-2. From the release's **Assets** section (pictured above), download the following files, which are required to install Rancher in an air gap environment:
+2. From the release's **Assets** section, download the following files, which are required to install Rancher in an air gap environment:

    | Release File                 | Description                                                                                                                          |
    | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ |